codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 By default, CodeIgniter runs all transactions in Strict Mode.
-When strict mode is enabled, if you are running multiple groups of transactions, if one group fails all groups will be rolled back.
+When strict mode is enabled, if you are running multiple groups of transactions, if one group fails all subsequent groups will be rolled back.
 If strict mode is disabled, each group is treated independently, meaning a failure of one group will not affect any others.